top of page

 Food is one of the items you will be required to carry over the course of your event, and your choices will have a serious impact on how you perform.
 Too little food brought may leave you tired and weak, while too much is mass that could be allocated in better ways.
 Your needs will also change with environmental and exertion factors.

 The amount needed varies by person.
-In some cases, you may find that regular large meals keeps your at your best.
+In some cases, you may find that regular large meals keeps you at your best.
 In other cases, you may find that small snacks every hour or two works better.
 Determining your best operating state will help you select the types and amounts of food to bring.
 Experience is the best teacher here, so long hikes or overnight trips with various weather and exertion levels will help provide the knowledge you need.
 However, there are some operational considerations you may not have considered.

 Will your unit be stopping for meal breaks, or will they be constantly on the move?
 Will the breaks be long enough to prepare a dehydrated meal, or will they only be five minutes at a time?
 Can you spare the water from your drinking supply to add to dehydrated food?
 Will your position be secure enough to use a stove with the associated noise and light, or will you be required to maintain disciplines that make this impossible?
 These factors must be assessed by you and your unit before you make a decision of what to carry.